 Detachment arises not because we decide to detach.
 It arises upon thorough comprehension of suffering/stress and it’s cause.
 When our gambler finally understands that gambling leads to his ruin he might detach from this habit.
-He drops it, abandons it, puts it down.
+He drops it, abandons it, releases it and puts it down.
 In a similar way, the husband would abandon the idea that it’s his wife’s responsibility to fulfill him and make him happy. he can then detach from this perception and liberate his wife from his demands and expectations.
 Detachment has nothing to do with indifference or carelessness.
 Upon seeing that indifference is not worthwhile holding on to we abandon it naturally.
 We just let it go.

 Detaching from external things does not mean that we get rid of them.
 We simply comprehend that it’s not things or other people that can really make us happy in a reliable way.
 That leads to a natural state of letting go.
 We see that we alone are responsible for our well-being – not things and people around us.
 This is very empowering and uplifting.
 Through letting go we become more free and relaxed in may ways.
 Not operating from a state of perceived lack or fear we are free to live our life with ease.